 About This Bridge Called Our Health: [Re]imagining our Minds, Bodies, & Spirits:

 This Bridge Called Our Health (TBCOH) is a a Black queer femme-led digital publication, consulting practice, and community resource that promotes dialogues, creates discourse, and renders services around health, healing, and wellness through a trauma-informed, social justice lens.
-Under the visionary leadership of Founding Director, Danielle Elizabeth Stevens, TBCOH provides sacred spaces for women and femmes of color and other marginalized communities to breathe in serenity, mindfulness and relaxation as a reprieve to the day to day violence oppressed communities experience.
+Under the visionary leadership of our passionate staff, TBCOH provides sacred spaces for women and femmes of color and other marginalized communities to embody serenity, mindfulness and relaxation as a reprieve to the day to day violence oppressed communities experience.
 We focus on curating holistic, homeopathic, and community-based health solutions to women and femmes of color that resist the violence imposed by the western medical industrial complex.
 We center our work within a disability justice lense and a deep analysis of resisting anti-blackness.

 We amplify these stories untold; these narratives unpublished within mainstreams dialogues around health and wellness.
 We hold these testimonies in the utmost sacredness and care.
 The narratives and experiences of women and femmes of color of all genders are at the center of this work.
 With this publication, the aim to create a wildly creative and supportive environment in which contributors and readers alike are celebrated in sharing the boldness of our truths in order to reclaim our self-determination.
 This is a collective labor of resistance through memoir as we dare to create our humanity and existence; as we carefully craft the stories to our survival on our OWN terms.